Nick088Official/versatile_audio_super_resolution/README.md

                         The sampling step for DDIM
   -gs GUIDANCE_SCALE, --guidance_scale GUIDANCE_SCALE
-                        Guidance scale (Large => better quality and relavancy to text; Small => better diversity) --seed SEED           Change this value (any integer number) will lead to a different generation result.
+                        Guidance scale (Large => better quality and relavancy to text; Small => better diversity) --seed SEED           Change this value (any integer number) will lead to a different generation result, also if you set it to 0, it will use a random one.
   --suffix SUFFIX       Suffix for the output file
 ```